-- One negative control and one positive control are processed with each batch of a requested result type. - In the cobas [®]6800/8800 software and/or report, check for flags and their associated results to ensure batch validity. - The batch is valid if no flags appear for all controls.
+- One cobas Buffer Negative Control [(-) Ctrl] and one CT/NG Positive Control [CT/NG (+) C] are processed with each batch of a requested result type. - In the cobas® 6800/8800 software and/or report, check for flags and their associated results to ensure batch validity. - All flags are described in the cobas® 6800/8800 Systems User Guide. - The batch is valid if no flags appear for all controls.
+If the batch is invalid, repeat testing of the entire batch.

-Invalidation of results is performed automatically by the cobas[®]6800/8800 software based on negative and positive control failures.
+Validation of results is performed automatically by the cobas° 6800/8800 software based on negative and positive control performance.